 Nelson Family Vineyards, 550 Nelson Ranch Road, Ukiah, CA 95482.
 707-462-3755.
 The tasting room is located 1/2 mile off of Hwy 101 and the RV designated area is just one mile past the tasting room.
 A secluded 2.5 acre space with ample room and breathtaking views of the vineyards.

 This is just an overnight stop to break up the driving.
 You may choose to drive right through which is about 240 miles.
 This is a lovely winery for an overnight stop They have room for maybe 20 rigs.
 Circuit leader to call in advance with the number of rigs and to set up tasting.
-This winery is a member of Harvest Hosts but they they have agreed to to our group.
-It is always a good idea to taste some wine and perhaps buy some.
-They are not charging us to stay overnight.
+This winery is a member of Harvest Hosts but they they have agreed to allow our group.
+It is always a good idea to taste some wine and buy some or other items they make and sell.
+They are not charging us to stay overnight so a purchase is highly recommended.

 N39.134666,W123.193583 – Click on link to see Google Map